 - Lay everything that’s on your list out on your bed, organised by compartment.
 Cut down each section — be particularly ruthless with toiletries.
 Pack it all into your bag, and if everything doesn’t fit, take it all out and cut down again.

 - Allow yourself a luxury or two, but don’t go crazy.
-If your hairdryer makes your life better, take it with you, but you might have to leave the coffee pot behind in that case.
+If your travel hairdryer makes your life better, take it with you, but you might have to leave the coffee pot behind in that case.

 So, what to take?